Thomas Clarkson (1760–1846)

 Wilberforce then presented Clarkson’s detailed evidence to Parliament.
 As more horror stories emerged, Wilberforce was able to build up his case over several years.
 Eventually, the abolitionists’ tenacity led to the abolition of the slave trade in 1807.
 Nevertheless, it took another twenty-six years before Parliament abolished slavery throughout the British dominions.

 Clarkson was the first president of the world’s first human rights organisation, the British and Foreign Anti-Slavery Society, now called Anti-Slavery International.

 He retired to Playford, a small village on the outskirts of Ipswich.
 He died there on 26th September in 1846 and his funeral took place quietly at the local church, as was his wish.

 The poet Coleridge paid a fitting tribute to him: ‘He, if ever human being did it, listened exclusively to his conscience, and obeyed its voice.’

-In 1879 a stone memorial, which still stands today, was erected at the exact place along Old North Road, now the A10, where Clarkson paused outside Wadesmill.
+In 1879 a stone memorial, which still stands today, was erected at the exact place along Old North Road, formerly the A10, where Clarkson paused outside Wadesmill.

 It reads: ‘On this spot where stands this monument in the month of June 1785 Thomas Clarkson resolved to devote his life to bringing about the abolition of the slave trade.’

 In 1996, on the 150th anniversary of his death, Clarkson received the national acclaim he so richly deserved.
 A memorial was ceremonially unveiled for him in Westminster Abbey.
 The monument stands between the statues of William Wilberforce and the founder of the port city of Singapore Stamford Raffles.
-The inscription carved in green Cumbrian slate reads: a friend to slaves THOMAS CLARKSON b.Wisbech 1760-1846 d.Playford.
+The inscription carved in green Cumbrian slate reads: ‘a friend to slaves THOMAS CLARKSON b.Wisbech 1760-1846 d.Playford’.